raaulc/project-bixi/README.md

 - Utilized SQL queries to derive meaningful insights from the cleaned and transformed data stored in Azure Data Lake.

 ### Summary Statistics for Numerical Columns
-- Calculated summary statistics for the latest snapshot of the data from the `bixi_station_data` table.
+- Calculated summary statistics for the latest snapshot of the data from the `bike rental_station_data` table.
 - This included determining the minimum, maximum, and average values for key numerical columns such as the number of bikes available, e-bikes available, and docks available.
 - These statistics provided a comprehensive overview of the bike and dock availability across different stations.